MicrosoftDocs/azure-devops-docs/docs/boards/includes/activated-resolved-by-fields.md

 #### Additional notes:

 - The fields get updated anytime a work item moves from any category state other than that being set.
 For example, if you update a work item from *New* to *Fixed*, the **Resolved By/Resolved Date** fields are updated.
-However, if you update from *Fixed* and *Ready for Testing*&mdash;which are in the same category state&mdash; the **Resolved By/Resolved Date** fields aren't updated.
+However, if you update from *Fixed* and *Ready for Testing*&mdash;which are in the same category state&mdash;the **Resolved By/Resolved Date** fields aren't updated.
 - When you transition backwards, such as going from a *Resolved* to an *Active* state, the system clears the values for **Resolved By/Resolved Date**  fields.
 If you got from *Active* to *New*, the system clears the values for  **Activated By/Activated Date** fields.
-- You should never attempt to manually change the values for these fields.
-They are system fields that are goverened by system rules.
+- Don't manually change the values for these fields.
+They are system fields that are governed by system rules.
 Any value you attempt to set will get over written.

 ::: moniker-end